Netcracker/KubeMarine/documentation/Troubleshooting.md

 **Symptoms**: You expect Kubernetes to use a new repository during and after an upgrade, but Kubernetes keeps using the old image repository.
 Kubernetes may fail to find images and the upgrade fails.

-**Root cause**: During an upgrade procedure, the kubeadm cluster configuration is not changed by `kubetool`, particularly there is no way to change the Kubernetes image repository automatically during an upgrade using `kubetool`.
+**Root cause**: During an upgrade procedure, the kubeadm cluster configuration is not changed by `kubemarine`, particularly there is no way to change the Kubernetes image repository automatically during an upgrade using `kubemarine`.

 **Solution**: You have to change the image repository manually in the kubeadm configuration and container runtime configuration.
 You have to modify `cluster.yaml` too.